FelixM10/mini-championship-pipeline/README.md

 ### **src/extract/** - scraping Transfermarkt and FBRef data

 Transfermarkt tables have been extracted using requests, since the website's robots.txt allows scraping.
-However, in the case of FBRef, scraping is blocked - rather than using headless browsers or employing legally ambiguous tactics, I have decided to simply download the HTML locally and extract it from there.
+However, in the case of FBRef, scraping is blocked (returns 403 regarless of wait time) - rather than using headless browsers or employing legally ambiguous tactics, I have decided to simply download the HTML locally and extract it from there.
 Since the data we scrape is not going to be updated in the future, this approach works best.

 In addition to the two websites suggested in the interview task, I have scraped an additional 4 pages from FBRef for some advanced player stats to be able to have a view on a new metric - player "usage".
 This will be detailed in the "Advanced Stats" section below.